Mapping Overlaps in Benchmarks through Perplexity in the Wild: Results

 As shown in Figure \ref{fig:overlap_format}, we compare overlaps across design functions.
 Several patterns emerge.
 First, we observe significant overlaps that align with intuition.
-For example, math and logic correlate at 0.21, which is close to the average within-function overlap of 0.285 and far above the average cross-function overlap of 0.087.
+For example, math and logic correlate at 0.21, which is close to the average within-function overlap of 0.285 and far above the average cross-function overlap of 0.105.
 This makes sense: solving a math problem often requires logical reasoning, and vice versa.
 More broadly, logic, instruction following, language, math, and world modeling (largely cultural benchmarks) form a cluster of interconnected abilities.
 Coding appears far less entangled with other functions.
 Its low cross-function overlap suggests that coding benchmarks are comparatively “clean,” in the sense that success relies more specifically on coding competence and less on auxiliary abilities.
-This distinctiveness might arise because coding requires highly specialized pretraining corpora such as GitHub.
+It only moderately interacts with the ability to detect missing information in a sequence.
+This distinctiveness might arise because coding requires highly specialized pretraining corpora such as GitHub, which is also one of the three major domains in AbsenceBench \citep{fu2025absencebench}.

 There are two broad perspectives for interpreting these results.
 If we \textit{optimistically} assume that benchmarks faithfully measure what they claim, then the observed overlaps reveal a genuine interdependence of cognitive abilities.
 In this view, benchmarks are not “leaky,” but rather reflect the multifaceted nature of capacity like math and logic.
 From this perspective, overlap is not noise, but evidence of underlying LLM and human capacity entanglement - the interconnected capacity space - an often-discussed but previously difficult-to-formalize concept.
 Alternatively, the overlaps may expose a misalignment between what benchmarks intend to measure and what they actually capture.
 This interpretation suggests that benchmarks are “leaky” in undesirable ways, inadvertently testing skills outside their stated domain.
 For example, even if math and logic are highly related, their overlap should theoretically remain lower than within-math or within-logic overlap.
 Yet, Figure \ref{fig:overlap_format} shows cases where cross-function overlap exceeds within-function overlap - for instance, between instruction following and logic.
 This could imply that either within-function overlap is underestimated (due to poorly aligned benchmark design and execution \citep{liao2021we}) or that cross-function contamination is stronger than anticipated, undermining the clarity of what each benchmark is supposed to isolate.